scandipwa/create-magento-app/build-packages/magento-scripts-php-ioncube-extension/readme.md

 # magento-scripts-php-ioncube-extension

-This extension simplifies installation of Ioncube extension in CMA project.
+This extension simplifies installation of ionCube extension in CMA project.

 ## Installation